techthevote/techthevote.github.io/playbook.md

 ### Ask People to
 {: .playbook-leading-to-action }
 <h2 class="playbook-action">Share That They Voted</h2>
-* This is especially important for early and absentee voter: 10/20 - 11/7.
+* This is especially important for early and absentee voters: 10/20 - 11/7.
 * Add a simple “Tell your friends you voted!” prompt in message composers wherever people message or share in your product.
-* Encourage your users to add an “I Voted” filter to their profile picture as soon as they’ve voted.
+* Encourage your users to add an “I Voted” overlay to their profile picture as soon as they’ve voted
 </div>
 </div>